 The purpose of Diversity in Honors is to ensure the success of minority students within the Honors College, to provide a support group for these students, and to expose these students to a variety of opportunities.
-For information about how to get involved, contact Dr. Chandra Austin, Post Doctoral Fellow, or Dr. Ken Thomas, Honors Lecturer.
+For information about how to get involved, contact Dr. Ken Thomas, Honors Lecturer.